lukakosanovicc/FocusPro/README.md

 # 📖 Description<br>
-A simple and minimal app to keep you focused
+A simple and minimal app to keep you focused.
+The main feature is the intentionally annoying window that always stays on top of what you're currently doing, not letting you get sidetracked.
+It doesn't try to be something else, just a simple reminder that you can't move on to the next thing until this gets done.

 # 🚀 Installation & Deployment<br>
 ```bash